 4 credit hours, 4 contact hours (4 hours lecture and 0 hours lab).
-Prerequisite: C grade (2.00) or better in HUM-5322.
+Prerequisite: None.
 Course is graded A-E.

 This course examines the nature of the aging process, the manner in which the individual responds to change, and the ways in which interventions may help with adaptations.
 A continuum of elderly impairment, from the unimpaired through the minimally, moderately and severely impaired stages of elder functioning is reviewed.
 Emphasis is on understanding the bio-psycho-social-spiritual needs of the aging person and the major issues, concepts and theories in late stage functioning.